Four Days of Hell in May

 In the first instance, the Mindanao Force of the United States Army Forces Far East (USAFFE) under Lt.
 Gen. William F. Sharp were defending Northern Mindanao against the invading Kawamura Detachment of the Imperial Japanese Army in 1942.

-What made these two events particularly interesting besides happening at the same place exactly three years apart was that each time it took the aggressor force approximately the same time (four days) to dislodge the spirited defenders who were both considered disadvantaged in terms of manpower, logistics and air support, but held the hellish terrain from which to fight a tenacious defense.
+What made these two events particularly interesting besides happening at the same place exactly three years apart, was that each time it took the aggressor force approximately the same time (four days) to dislodge the spirited defenders who were both considered disadvantaged in terms of manpower, logistics and air support, but held the high ground hellish terrain from which to fight a tenacious defense.

 Also, in both cases the strategic targets remained the same, control of the Sayre Highway (Highway No. 3) which links the north coast of Mindanao at Bugo, Cagayan, Misamis to Davao City at its southern terminus.
 At the time, it was the only passable (if barely) road artery linking both sides of the island which made its defense and capture strategically important.